Summer 2025 RCEU Proposals

 Huntsville is home to three of the oldest disc golf courses in the world and hosted the Professional Disc Golf Association World Championships in 1983 and 1993 as well as the United States Women’s Disc Golf Championships in 2008 and 2012.
 According to the popular disc golf app UDisc, Huntsville is the 11th best destination for the sport in the United States and continues to draw players from all over the world.
 Disc golf is now one of the fastest growing sports in the world, but in the mid 1970s it was only played by select groups of disc sport enthusiasts and pioneers.
 How did an unlikely, small Southern city come to cultivate a disproportionately outsized interest in such a niche hobby?

 This project will trace the origins of disc golf and explore how Huntsville became an early epicenter of the emerging sport.
-Using oral history interviews and archival collections at the University of Alabama in Huntsville and the International Disc Golf Center and Ed Headrick Memorial Museum in Appling, Georgia, this project will examine the interpersonal, demographic, and economic factors that created the perfect conditions for disc golf to take off in the Rocket City.
+Using oral history interviews and archival collections at the University of Alabama in Huntsville and the International Disc Golf Center and Ed Headrick Memorial Museum in Appling, Georgia, this project will examinee the interpersonal, demographic, and economic factors that created the perfect conditions for disc golf to take off in the Rocket City.

 Mr. Reagan Grimsley

-Department of Archives, Special Collections, and Digital Initiatives | da0042@uah.edu
+Archives, Special Collections, and Digital Iniatives | rlg0020@uah.edu